 Going back to elephants.
 They also apparently recognize and can keep track of the locations of as many as 30 companions at a time.
 That’s an awesome skillset.
 They could totally do their own tour guides.
 As for crows.
 The ability to recognize humans may an extension of their ability to recognize one another and in turn help to warn each other about potential predators.

 Elephants and crows have great memories and facial recogntition abilities.
 It may be that they use these abilities for different outcomes and in different situations.
 I always thought of myself as an elephant.
 Now, I wonder whether I want to be a crow.
 Brandon Lee was a most fabulous, fashionable and fierce crow.
-Gives me something to ponder as I head in to work.
+Gives me something to ponder as I start off the day.